ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ```

-Then I it copied, to add during the creation of the VM.
+Then I copied the result, which I would add later, during the creation of the VM.

 I then created a virtual machine through the Azure portal, I chose a Standard B2s (2 vcpus, 4 GiB memory), as this is the recommended size for a Valheim server.
 I didn't create any additional discs as the storage that comes with the VM is more than enough to host the files needed.